dadler6/RF/README.md

 **src**
 The code for the random forest implementation

-* DecisionTree.py: Implementation of a decision tree.
+* [DecisionTree.py](https://github.com/dadler6/RF/blob/master/src/DecisionTree.py): Implementation of a decision tree.

 **examples**
 Examples of running the various files in src.

+* [DecisionTreeClassification\_Examples.ipynb](https://github.com/dadler6/RF/blob/master/examples/DecisionTreeClassfication_Examples.ipynb): An example of using the iris dataset from sklearn to make a decision tree clasifier using the DecisionTree.py code.

 **data**
 Data for the various test cases I'm developing.